Modern Manufacturing Apprenticeship Program

 The Mercedes-Benz Modern Manufacturing Apprenticeship training program is a partnership between Mercedes-Benz U.S. International, Inc. in Vance, Alabama, Shelton State Community College and the Alabama Office of Apprenticeship.

-While students are in high school, the classes are paid for by the school systems and federal grants.
+While students are in high school, the classes may be paid for by the school systems and other funding sources.
 After high school, MBUSI will pay 100% of tuition and fees, and books for 2 semesters.
 Students starting pay will be $15.00 per hour, with the potential of 2 additional pay raises during the program.
 Once the program is completed, the production wage starts at $20.00/ hr and progresses to $25.00/hr in 4 years, plus a lucrative benefit package.

 Typical Curriculum for 10th grade through Shelton State Community College